Points of Interest

 CLOSED FOR RESTORATION – MAY, 2015 – 2017

-Wawona is the home to the historic Wawona Hotel, dating from the late nineteenth century.
+Wawona is the home to the historic “Big Trees Hotel” (formerly known as the Wawona Hotel), dating from the late nineteenth century.
 The Pioneer Yosemite History Center is a collection of historical buildings.
 It’s located just over the covered bridge from the hotel.
 There is also a small market and gift shop.
 This area is open all year.

 Glacier Point is a spectacular viewing area of the whole valley waterfalls and half dome.
 The road ends at Glacier Point where there is a large parking area.
 It’s an easy walk to the viewpoint.
 There are also hiking trails.
 The road is closed during the winter.